 Join us for an inspiring learning experience centered on collaboration, creativity, and connection.
 This year’s theme, Collective Expression, invites educators to come together through the arts to reflect, reconnect, and celebrate what is possible when we create in community, especially during times when there is so much happening in the world.

-Mask Making: Catrinas Y Calacas
+Mask Making: Catrinas y Calacas

 OCTOBER 2025.
 Centro del Pueblo, Eureka, CA.